nowsecure/nowsecure-action/docs/issues.md

 ## For a New Workflow

-For the easiest setup, see our [example annotated issues workflow](../.github/workflows/issues-example.yml).
+For the easiest setup, see our [example annotated issues workflow](../.github/workflows/issues-example.yml) in this repository's `./github/workflows` directory.

 ## For an Existing Workflow